 The Directive itself is a ‘framework directive’, so its actual purpose is to lay down the general principles of ecodesign and to define conditions and criteria for setting further, specific, requirements.
 These further requirements can then be researched and tailored to specific product groups and published relatively quickly, and they will relate to environmentally relevant product characteristics, such as energy consumption.
 The specific requirements will be published as ‘Implementing Measures’.

 Implementing Measures(IM's) are made as European Law Commission Regulations.
 Once enacted, they enter into force in all the member states without requiring a transcription process into their National Law.
 They can thus be issued much more quickly than the more usual Directive Process.

 The Directive has the potential to apply to most energy using and energy related products (except vehicles for transport), and covers all energy sources.
 However, as the Directive is only a framework directive, there is nothing for products to actually be designed in accordance with until specific implementing measures are published for them.
-As with other CE marking directives, it applies to all products placed on the EU market and to imported products.
+As with other European Directives and Regulations, it applies to all products placed on the EU market and to imported products.

 The following products have had implementing measures adopted and are covered by the new Ecodesign Directive (2009/125/EC):

 - Air conditioners

 - Tumble driers